psychemedia/sin-eater-resources/src/_folklore_1892.md

 The paper, or perhaps even an extended or revised version of it, was published in the June, 1892, volume of *Folklore*.

-## E. Sidney Hartland, *The Sin_Eater*, Folklore, June 1892
+## E. Sidney Hartland, *The Sin-Eater*, Folklore, June 1892

-Edwin Sidney Harland's paper to the Foklore Society appeared in full in the [Vol. III, No. II.](https://archive.org/details/folklore03folkuoft/page/144/mode/2up?q=sin-eater) edition of *Folklore* in June 1892, p145-157.
+Edwin Sidney Harland's paper to the Foklore Society appeared in full in the [Vol. III, No. II, p145-157](https://archive.org/details/folklore03folkuoft/page/144/mode/2up?q=sin-eater) edition of *Folklore* in June 1892.
 Not surprisingly, the sections relating to sin-eater closely follow the earlier report of the presented paper, starting with the earliest mention found to date, as provided by John Aubrey:

 > THE SIN-EATER.
 >